Alexander Kareem: £20,000 reward offered in mistaken identity murder

 "That's put a lot of us in quite a dark space, and we want to move forward from the incident.

-Detective Inspector Rebecca Woodsford, Specialist Crime, said: "Three years have now passed but our determination to achieve justice for Alexander and his family is undiminished."Over time people change and allegiances change.
+Det Insp Rebecca Woodsford said: "Three years have now passed but our determination to achieve justice for Alexander and his family is undiminished."Over time people change and allegiances change.
 Those who know something that could help us may now feel like they want to talk to us, and my officers are ready to listen."If you're reading this and you know anything - anything at all - please come forward.

 "It is not too late to do the right thing.